pheonix99/WotRResourceUnification/Readme.md

 It's a tool to merge different (game engine) instances of the same (tabletop rules) pool from different classes and make them behave correctly.

 ## Changelog
+1.2.4
+Another bout of antispam.

+Added Homebrew Archetypes experimental Thiefling archetype to the default pool.

 1.2.3
 One last bout of antispam